 Most people in Sri Lanka are not familiar with gluten or celiac disease.
 There is currently no celiac association in Sri Lanka, although there is some evidence that celiac disease is common in the country yet extremely under-diagnosed.

-It’s therefore very important to have an understanding of the cuisine (and dishes where cross contamination risk is high) before visiting.
+It’s therefore very important to have an understanding of the cuisine (and dishes where cross contact risk is high) before visiting.
 It’s also essential to have the appropriate gluten free translation card.
-So… you’re in the right place with this article 🙂
+So… you’re in the right place with this article!

 Sri Lanka Gluten Free Translation Card

 A gluten free translation card is extremely necessary in Sri Lanka.
 I really could not have gotten by without one.

 You might be able to get by without a translation card if you solely stay at larger, high-end hotels where more staff speak English.
 However, these hotels often add wheat to their curries and hoppers!

 The smaller, local places are your best bet for gluten free food (and an authentic experience), but also less likely to be fluent in English.
 This is why I’d highly recommend a gluten free translation card in Sri Lanka.

 STAY SAFELY | Accommodations where I had a particularly good gluten free experience in Sri Lanka include Ella River Front, Country Homes, and Jasper House.

 Languages spoken in Sri Lanka

 People in Sri Lanka speak Sinhalese and Tamil.
 (Yup, that means two translation cards).